marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 5. Site builder's page-level Additional CSS code snippet editor
 6. Inline CSS in the text editor

-Have fun managing changes and trying to troubleshoot this *spaghetti* architecture.
+Have fun managing changes with this.
+Let alone trying to find a bug this *spaghetti* architecture.

 #### Glossed-Over Child Themes

 Any experience WordPress developer knows to always create a child theme for the main theme.
 Child themes are where theme customisations go.
 Why aren't they just built-in??
-Why does a developer or a site owner even have to know about child themes?
+Why does a developer or a site owner even have to know that child themes exist?
 Why can't WordPress or premium themes just have built-in support for customisations that never get wiped-out when during a theme upgrade?
+That would make too much sense--I mean, that would be the responsible thing to do.

 ![](/uploads/cloudcannon-versus-wordpress/avada-child-theme-warning-792.png){: width="792" height="323"}

-Child themes should absolutely be necessary, but support for child themes is not well advertised.
-It's an extra step.
+So, we're forced to supply our own child themes.
+But, support for child themes isn't obvious.
+Creating a child theme is another extra step.
 It adds more complexity and overhead.
 And to make things worse, most WordPress site owners have no clue they need to use one.

 #### Optimisation Slavery

 My personal WordPress site is pretty simple.
 Yet, half of my plugins are devoted to performance tuning.
 I'll most likely need a couple more optimisation plugins before the end of this year.
-And, I still need to put it on a CDN, if I want to make Google happy.
+And, Google still yells at me saying that I still need to put my on a CDN, if I want a good PageSpeed score.
+Really?
 All this for a personal website.
 Insane\!

 ## ![](/uploads/cloudcannon-versus-wordpress/cloudcannon-opengraph-792.jpg){: width="792" height="416"}